learn-co-curriculum/git-workflow-branching-terminology/README.md

   repository since your last sync.
 - `git pull` brings a local tracking branch up-to-date with its remote version, while also updating your other remote tracking branches.
-Pull not only downloads new data&emdash;it also directly integrates it into your current working copy files, so we should not have any uncommitted local changes before we pull.
+Pull not only downloads new data&mdash;it also directly integrates it into your current working copy files, so we should not have any uncommitted local changes before we pull.